sapcc/netbox-device-groups/docs/dev/dev_environment.md

 !!! note
     The `-f` tag will keep the logs open, and output them in realtime as they are generated.

-So for example, our plugin is named `customer_clusters`, the command would most likely be `docker logs customer-clusters-ui -f`.
-You can find the name of all running containers via `docker ps`.

-If you want to view the logs specific to the database container, simply use the name of that container instead.

 ## To Rebuild or Not to Rebuild